avrrodriguez/rails-like-framework/README.md

 ```

 ### Creating Views
-- html and html.erb (the framework supports it) are placed within the views file, the user needs to create a folder with the name of the table it is connected to (in plural) and within that folder place the appropriate views files.
+- The user needs to create a folder with the name of the table it is connected to (in plural) and within that folder place the appropriate views files.

 ### Additional functionalities
 - The framework is capable of supporting crud applications.
 - Within the seed file, the user is capable of joining multiple tables, destroying tables, adding columns to tables, deleting columns from tables through the Functions class of required db_functions file.
-- The schemas of all tables in the database can be found in schema file, this file also changes when changes to table(s) are made.
+- The schemas of all tables in the database can be found in schema file.